Vast wildfires in Siberia linked to warming Arctic

 The recent wildfires were exacerbated by elevated air temperatures and decreased snow cover on the ground in the Arctic region, the report found.

-The past year — from October 2019 to September — was the second warmest on record in the Arctic, the report said.
-The extent of snow on the ground in June across the Eurasian Arctic was the lowest recorded in 54 years.
+The past year — from October 2019 to September 2020 — was the second warmest on record in the Arctic, the report said.
+And the extent of snow on the ground in June across the Eurasian Arctic was the lowest recorded in 54 years.

 Under those conditions, trees and plants “are just more flammable,” said York.